Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Approach: CoMForE

 \subsection{Input modalities}

-Although there exists a lot of cryptocurrencies, \bitcoinA~ is the most dominant one and its related data is easily accessible.
-Therefore, Bitcoin is the cryptocurrency use case considered in this paper, where we collected data from 2012 until the end of 2020, consisting of:
+While there is a multitude of cryptocurrencies available, Bitcoin (\bitcoinA) remains the most prominent, and data related to it is readily accessible.
+Therefore, this study centres on Bitcoin as the primary use case.
+We have gathered a comprehensive dataset spanning from 2012 through the end of 2020, comprising the following modalities: